Main Content

 The Games Machine (TGM)

-The Games Machine were also very keen on the Multisystem, they had a slightly less technical slant (but still more technical than others), but were equally keen to give it column inches.
-They charted the progress of the Multisystem from it's glorious birth to it's embarrasing death.
+The Games Machine were also very keen on the Multi-system, they had a slightly less technical slant (but still more technical than others), but were equally keen to give it column inches.
+They charted the progress of the Multi-system from it's glorious birth to it's embarrassing death.

 C&VG

-Computer and Video Games covered the Multisystem via a number of double spread pages.
-They did seem very excited by the Multisystem, but seemed to exercise more restraint than the others.
-Also, it wasn't as technicaly biased in it's reporting as the others, but then, it had a very particular demographic.
+Computer and Video Games covered the Multi-system via a number of double spread pages.
+They did seem very excited by the Multi-system, but seemed to exercise more restraint than the others.
+Also, it wasn't as technically biased in it's reporting as the others, but then, it had a very particular demographic.

 EGM

-This American magazine took a keen interest in the fact that it was a British console.
-EGM Magazine had described the Multisystem as "A toilet seat with handle bars" which came to be a commonly used term to refer to the machine.
-And they say Britian suffers from too much toilet humor - What a load of shit, I'm off to play with my Wii.
+This American magazine took a keen interest in the fact that the Multi-system was a British console.
+EGM Magazine had described the Multi-system as "A toilet seat with handle bars" which came to be a commonly used term to refer to the machine.
+And they say Britain suffers from too much toilet humour...

 Zero